Frequently Asked Questions

 How many tickets will each senior receive?

-Graduates will receive enough tickets to invite three guests to Baccalaureate, four to the Class Day ceremony, five to the Senior Prom, and five to Commencement.
+Graduates will receive enough tickets to invite three guests to Baccalaureate, four to the Class Day ceremony, six to the Senior Prom, and five to Commencement.

 Tickets are not required for seniors processing at Baccalaureate, the Class Day ceremony, or Commencement.
 No tickets are required for the Step Sing, and no tickets are required for the diploma distribution receptions in the residential colleges following Commencement.